Mechachleopteryx/oodacity/README.md

 [![Oodacity](https://forum.audacityteam.org/styles/prosilver/theme/images/Audacity-logo_75px_trans_forum.png)](https://www.audacityteam.org)
 =========================

-[[**Oodacity**](https://www.audacityteam.org)] is a fork out Audacity, a an easy-to-use, multi-track audio editor and recorder for Windows, Mac OS X, GNU/Linux and other operating systems.
+[**Oodacity**(https://www.audacityteam.org)] is a fork of Audacity, a an easy-to-use, multi-track audio editor and recorder for Windows, Mac OS X, GNU/Linux and other operating systems.
 Developed by a group of volunteers as open source.

 - **Recording** from any real, or virtual audio device that is available to the host system.
 - **Export / Import** a wide range of audio formats, extendible with FFmpeg.